NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 Step 5: The Clinical Feedback Loop

 Every absorbed nutrient is cross-referenced against the NRC Recommended Allowances.
 If a gap exists, the engine consults the 200g Volumetric Ceiling.
-If fixing the gap with whole foods requires an impractical volume, it automatically routes to a decimal-precise supplement recommendation.
+If fixing the gap with whole foods requires too much volume, it routes to a measured supplement recommendation.

 Step 6: The Diagnostic Overlay (Symptom Correlation)